 Attendance: Students are expected to attend all class sessions.
 Students are also expected to participate in (at least) weekly face-to-face (not email) portfolio meetings.
+Zoom counts as face-to-face.

 Teaching Assistant: The course teaching assistant is Jinpu Yang, jinpu.yang@kellogg.northwestern.ed.